b3yotch/spyder/README.md

 ## Important Notes

 *   **Demo Scope**: This is a demonstration prototype.
-Features like robust error handling across all edge cases, extensive logging, user authentication, and chat history management are simplified or out of scope.
+Features like robust error handling across all edge cases, extensive logging, user authentication, and chat history management are simplified .
-*   **Data Volume**: Fetching very large date ranges from the Federal Register API can be slow and may hit API rate limits.
-The downloader includes basic retry and batching logic, but for production-scale historical data ingestion, their bulk data options would be more suitable.
-*   **LLM Performance**: The quality and speed of responses depend on the local LLM used with Ollama and your system's hardware.
+*   **LLM Performance**: The quality and speed of responses depend on the local LLM used with Ollama .
 *   **SQLite File**: The `federal_register.db` file will be created in the project root.
-It's recommended to add this to your `.gitignore` file if you're using version control.

 ## License